Skip to content

 curl -X POST http://localhost:8787/api/webhooks/{id}/test

-Sends a test payload to the webhook URL and returns the response status.
+Sends a synthetic test payload to the webhook URL and returns the HTTP response status, response body, and latency.
+The test payload uses event: "TEST" so your handler can distinguish test events from real ones.

 View delivery logs